hossimo/GMA3Plugins/Copy Screenshots/README.md

+# FOUND A BUG IN Version 1.0.0.1 that causes it to fail on the console, 🤦‍ (that was kind of the point) should be fixed shortly.

 Copy Screenshots v1.0.0.1
 Please note that this will likly break in future version of the console. and to use at your own risk.